Kprex123/ESE350-FinalProject/index.md

 ● Use a buzzer that receives the data and activates when the user falls asleep

-Reach Goals:
+Reach Goal:

-Start an app on the Samsung Galaxy Watch or some equivalent wearable device to process this data and display it graphically
+● Start an app on the Samsung Galaxy Watch or some equivalent wearable device to process this data and display it graphically

+Need to Learn More in Depth:

+● Samsung Galaxy/Android API

+● Wi-Fi/Cloud

+● How to classify that a person has fallen asleep

+● Photon